marziehf/TS_Embeddings/README.md

 }
 ```
 ## TODO
-- Clean and push the inference scripts
+- Clean and push the inference script

 ## Acknowledgments